tinythings/logjet/doc/configuration.md

 - set either `buffer.size` or `buffer.messages`, never both
 - `buffer.size` limits the rotating in-memory tail by bytes
 - `buffer.messages` limits the rotating in-memory tail by message count
+- `collector.url` can be one string or a YAML list of strings
 - `collector.url` is used by `ljd replay` when `--dest` is omitted
-- `collector.timeout-ms` controls replay and bridge HTTP socket timeout
+- `collector.timeout-ms` controls replay and bridge collector socket timeout
 - `collector.ca-file`, `collector.cert-file`, `collector.key-file`, and `collector.server-name` apply to HTTPS collector export
 - `backpressure.enabled` enables bridge backpressure policy handling
 - `backpressure.mode` configures whether bridge export blocks, disconnects, or drops newest records when the collector is too slow